Capri Everitt: Biography

-Everitt is a 3 time TEDx speaker/singer, having presented a TED Talk at the largest TEDx event in Asia, TEDx Chilliwack, British Columbia and TEDx Surrey, Canada.
+Everitt is a 3 time TEDx speaker/singer, having presented a TED Talk at the largest TEDx event in Asia, TEDx Chilliwack, British Columbia and TEDx Surrey, British Columbia.

 Everitt started attending school in Vancouver and has been a speaker at WE Day events in both Vancouver and Winnipeg and she continues to raise money for children.
 Her family decided to create a book and documentary of the experience to raise more money for SOS Children's Villages.
 The short film, entitled Anthems: A Journey Around the World, has won five awards and received 10 selections on the international film festival circuit.
 A feature-length documentary, Around the World in 80 Anthems, was also shown at international festivals receiving four awards and nine selections.

-Capri recently became the first singer in history to sing all 12 national anthems for an international girls' soccer tournament in Dallas, Texas.
-The tournament, one of the largest girls' soccer gatherings in North America, featured over 135 teams from around the world and over 4000 girls.
-Capri raised over US$2000 during the tournament, declining to ask for a personal fee and allowing all of the proceeds to go to her charity of choice, SOS Children's Villages International.
+She became the first singer in history to sing all 12 national anthems for an international girls' soccer tournament in Dallas, Texas.
+The tournament, one of the largest girls' soccer gatherings in North America, featured over 135 teams from around the world and over 4,000 girls.
+Everitt raised over US$2,000 during the tournament, declining to ask for a personal fee and allowing all of the proceeds to go to her charity of choice, SOS Children's Villages International.

 Everitt is also a songwriter and has released 4 singles: "New York in My Mind", "Girl Stand Up", "Push" and "Butterflies".